 Please use the link below to access the web-app as its exact url periodocally changes.
 It may be helpful to open a second browser window to reference the instructions below while using the web-app.

 14Oct2017: On or about 09Sep2017 a version of the Yahoo!
 API (used to import Yahoo! league data) used by playoffcomputer (and others) became disabled.
-Yahoo! is providing no information on whether/when it will be fixed.
-Attempts to resolve before the upcoming ff playoff crunch time were unsuccessful, and to not jeopardize current functionality of the program no further attempts will be made for ff 2017.
-Until and unless Yahoo! fixes the problem with the API, the only way to transfer data from Yahoo! leagues is to use the Google Sheets companion manual-entry tool.
+Currently the only way to transfer data from Yahoo! leagues is to use the Google Sheets companion manual-entry tool.
 Apologies for any inconvenience.

 The displayed output will look sooooo much cleaner if the usual long multi-word fantasy team names are edited in the app to abbreviations or shortened (e.g. Packers or GBP vs Green Bay Packers).